AAlavilo/Html/README.md

         In the script.js you can find event listeners for all the arrow keys used in the gallery.html file.

     3/5:
     Use of arrays, objects, and functions.
-    Learn about Arrays
-    Learn about Objects
-    Learn about Functions

         Once again in the gallery.html there are lots of pictures and paragraphs, that I have put into an array in the script.js.